mandolyte/uw-obsidian/vault/tn/RUT.md

 See [[RUT-pz6m]]
 # 4:1
 ## jdr8
-rc://*/ta/man/translate/writing-newevent
 ### וּ⁠בֹ֨עַז עָלָ֣ה הַ⁠שַּׁעַר֮ (1)
 This clause introduces the next part of the story, in which Boaz takes the leading role as kinsman-redeemer and marries Ruth.
-Use your language’s way of introducing a new part of a story (See: [[rc://*/ta/man/translate/writing-newevent]])
+Use your language’s way of introducing a new part of a story (See: [[writing-newevent]])

 ## m4by
 ### הַ⁠שַּׁעַר֮ (1)
 **to the gate of the city** or **to the gate of Bethlehem**.
 This was the main entrance to the walled town of Bethlehem.
 Inside the gate was an open area that was used as a meeting place to discuss community matters.

 ## jdr9
-rc://*/ta/man/translate/figs-distinguish
 ### וְ⁠הִנֵּ֨ה (1)
 The word **behold** alerts us to the important event of Boaz seeing the exact person whom he wanted to see walking by.
 Your language may also have a specific way of alerting someone to pay careful attention to what happens next in the story.
-(See: [[rc://*/ta/man/translate/figs-distinguish]])
+(See: [[figs-distinguish]])

 ## kz1g
 ### הַ⁠גֹּאֵ֤ל (1)
 This was the closest living male relative to Elimelek.
 See how you translated **kinsman-redeemer** in [2:20](../02/20/zu5f).

 ## ab38
-rc://*/ta/man/translate/figs-idiom
 ### פְּלֹנִ֣י אַלְמֹנִ֑י (1)
 Boaz did not actually say these words; instead, he called the kinsman-redeemer by his name.
 This is an idiom that means that this is a specific person but the name is not given.
 The narrator has substituted this general term for the person’s name either because the specific name is not important for the story or the man’s name had been forgotten.
 If your language has an idiom to refer to a specific person without using his name, use that here.
-(See: [[rc://*/ta/man/translate/figs-idiom]]).
+(See: [[figs-idiom]]).

 ## ab39
-rc://*/ta/man/translate/figs-quotations
 ### פְּלֹנִ֣י אַלְמֹנִ֑י (1)
 In many languages, this is an awkward and unnatural way for someone to address another person.
 A way to make this more natural could be to turn this into an indirect quotation as in the UST.
 A combination of indirect and direct quotation is also possible: “Boaz called him by name, and said, ‘Turn aside and sit down here.’”
-(See: [[rc://*/ta/man/translate/figs-quotations]]).
+(See: [[figs-quotations]]).

 # 4:2
 ## ab40